Seaholme railway station: History

 On 9 November 1888, the line from Williamstown Racecourse to Altona Beach (now Altona) was opened.
 Seaholme station opened on the line on 26 January 1920.
 Like the suburb itself, the station was named after a housing estate that opened in the early 1920s.
 Electrification was provided on 2 October 1926.

 In 1954, flashing light signals were provided at the Millers Road level crossing, located at the down end of the station, with boom barriers provided in 1985.

 During the 2016/2017 financial year, Seaholme was the fifth-least-used station on Melbourne's metropolitan network, with 103,446 passenger movements recorded.

 There used to be two stations, Mobiltown and Williamstown Racecourse, between Seaholme and Newport, but they are now closed and demolished.
 The stations were closed on 18 January 1984 and 22 May 1950, respectively.

 Platforms and services

 Seaholme has one side platform.
 It is served by Werribee line trains.
-The Werribee line runs from Flinders Street station to Werribee station via Southern Cross station, with some services running through to Frankston.
+The Werribee line runs from Flinders Street station to Werribee station via Southern Cross station, with services running through to Sandringham.